-The Events Committee is made up of a select number of regional representatives, and is responsible for overseeing the regional events, including mixers, socials and roundtables.
-The national events subcommittee is responsible for planning out larger national events, including receptions at the Cannabis Law Institute and our parties at other nationally focused events.
+The Events Committee oversees our regional representatives and is responsible for overseeing INCBA’s in-person regional and national events, including mixers, socials and roundtables.
+The Events Committee also takes on the responsibility of is responsible for planning out larger national events, including receptions at the Cannabis Law Institute and our parties at other nationally focused events.
 The events committee seeks out sponsorships for events and plans each aspect, including the dates, locations, and amenities for each.

 Professional Responsibility and Ethics Committee

 The Professional Responsibility and Ethics Committee is responsible for remaining abreast of the ethical issues faced by attorneys serving cannabis businesses.
 With rules and guidelines changing every day, the committee is tasked with providing basic information about our ability to practice law in different jurisdictions across the country.
 The committee works closely with the legal education committee to ensure that our educational offering reflect the most up-to-date information on ethical issues, as well as the amicus committee to ensure that the pressing ethical issues are addressed in the correct forum.
 The area of ethics is one of the most important facing our profession as we serve this industry, and is our Professional Responsibility and Ethics Committee that tackles these issues.

 The International Committee is responsible for INCBAs’ international presence.
 As we have grown, attorneys from jurisdictions outside of the United States have become more interested in the association and in expanding our presence to Europe, Israel, Central and South America, and Australia.
 INCBA has a full year planned for 2019, and a major component of that is beginning to expand our network into these foreign jurisdictions to provide global access to high-level legal consultation for our members and their clients.
 Look forward to events that will serve interested attorneys all over the world in the coming year.

 If you are looking to join the regional representative committee please do so at this link: